-Step 1: Prepare a fresh pot and fresh growing medium, such as an orchid mix or a mix of long-fibered sphagnum moss and coarse sand.
+Step 1: Prepare a pot with fresh growing medium, like a soilless mix with wood chips or a mix of long-fibered sphagnum moss and coarse sand.

-Step 3: Use a clean, sharp blade to make a cut as close to the mother plant as you can without damaging the roots.
-Carefully remote the detached pup from the mother plant.
+Step 3: Use a clean, sharp gardening blade, make a cut as close to the mother plant as you can without damaging the roots.
+Carefully remove the detached pup from the mother plant.

-Step 4: Plant each offset in its own small pot (or mount or tie it to another surface) and replant the mother in its own pot.
-Be sure to keep the new plants’ growing medium consistently just-barely moist and the central cup full of water.
+Step 4: Plant each offset in a small pot (or mount it to another surface), and replant the mother.
+Be sure to keep the new growing mediums barely moist and the central cup full of water.